acetaminophen and pseudoephedrine (cont.)

 What other drugs will affect acetaminophen and pseudoephedrine?

-- medicines to treat high blood pressure;
+- medicines to treat mental illness;

 Where can I get more information?